eversinc33/eversinc33.github.io/content/posts/sliver.md

 draft: false
 ---

-# Getting started with the Sliver C2 Framework

 [Sliver](https://github.com/BishopFox/sliver) is an open-source multi-operator command and control framework written in Go and named after [a species from Magic the Gathering](https://github.com/BishopFox/sliver/wiki#sure-but-whats-a-sliver).
 It is maintained by BishopFox and offers a big feature set and a beautiful CLI.

 However, I did not find much documentation on the more advanced features, except for Slivers `help` menu (which is excellent by the way).
 That is why I document some of its features in this post.
 The project is actively developed, so the below is subject to change and may not work in future versions of the framework.